 - SHARP CURVE: At two dangerous curves on Highway 101 in California, collisions dropped by 37% and 75% after radar speed signs, flashing beacons, and static curve warning signs were installed.

-In this video, we cover the effectiveness of radar speed signs, as well as how the technology works to improve driver awareness, and how they can be part of a complete school zone safety plan.
+In this video, we cover the effectiveness of radar speed signs, as well as how the technology works to improve driver awareness, and how they can be part of a complete school zone safety plan (click here to see the video transcript).

 To learn more about MUTCD requirements for radar speed signs, download our condensed guide below.GET THE MUTCD GUIDE FOR RADAR SPEED SIGNS